Bahay Kubo (song): Music

 It was interpreted in 1966 by Sylvia La Torre in her album Katuwaan.
 The folk song was also included in the album Bahaghari of composer Ryan Cayabyab which was sung by Lea Salonga that also includes other Filipino traditional folk songs.
 It was also performed by the University of the Philippines Madrigal Singers during the 116th anniversary of the First Philippine Republic.
+On February 26 and 27, 2024, Lea Salonga and The Tabernacle Choir at Temple Square performed the song during the choirs world tour in the Philippines, at the SM Mall of Asia Arena.

+Television

+During Bulagaan on Eat Bulaga in August 25, 2012, hosts Joey de Leon and Wally Bayola sings a second version of the song features the other vegetables in the lyrics as their knock-knock joke.

+It was later re-used as in the closing theme of Oh No, It' B.O.
+(Biro Only!) with lyrics "pag na-B.O."

+In Work It Out Wombats!, Jun Jun is seen singing a few lines of the song in one episode.